Madhour/debreach.me/README.md

 <img align='right' src='img/App-images/app_mockup.png' width="250" />

-DEBREACH.ME is a Web-App built entirely using Amazon Web Services (AWS). <br>
+DEBREACH.ME is a serverless Web-App built entirely using Amazon Web Services (AWS). <br>
 It provides a simple solution to check if passwords were compromised in past data breaches. <br>
 The DEBREACH.ME API allows direct queries to the database without the use of the UI.